colcon/colcon.readthedocs.org/reference/verb/list.rst

 The ``list`` verb enumerates a set of packages.
 It is provided by the ``colcon-package-information`` package.

-For each package a line is shown containing the path, name and type separated by tabs.
+For each package a line is shown containing the the name, path and type (in parentheses) separated by tabs.
 By default the list is ordered alphabetically by the package name.
 Optionally, it can order the packages topologically based on their dependencies.